 Then, endpoints started getting pretty jinky.
 With BYOD and cloud, users were using a variety of machines to connect from anywhere, to anything, on any network.
 With Zero trust from the outside to the inside of our networks we have found that we can no longer trust the perimeter to keep devices safe.
 In other words, we are now challenged to determine how to trust each device that we are requesting to interact with.
 Luckily, we still have the Root of Trust or the Web of Trust models to help us identify these different actors on our networks.

 We use x.509 certificates with the SSL/TLS protocols and SSH keys to establish Identity of these many interconnecting machines.
-To accommodate this shift, many like myself have had to evolve from being just a computer guy to being experts in protecting machine identities.
-In fact, given the explosive growth of machines that our organizations rely on, we are all speeding down the byways in a journey from generic computer stuff to a very specific, high value targeted machine identity protection.
+To accommodate this shift, many like myself have had to evolve from being just a computer guy to being experts in managing and protecting machine identities.
+In fact, given the explosive growth of machines that our organizations rely on, we are all speeding down the byways in a journey from generic computer stuff to a very specific, high value targeted machine identity management.

 Machines do a great job with trust.
 It is a binary answer.
 I trust you and will do business with you or I don’t trust you and we will kill communication.
 With humans, it’s not so easy.
 When accessing a variety of web pages in a variety of browsers over a variety of WIFIs, there are just too many variables for humans to effectively establish trust.
 And we may be inadvertently exacerbating their inability to decide what to trust.
 Every time we create a situation where they are allowed to click through a security warning, we are essentially training these users how to be phished.
 How are you training users to be phished?